FMatti/Internodes-CM/README.md

 # Internodes-CM

-Implementation of the internodes method for two- and three-dimensional problems in contact mechanics.
+Implementation of the INTERNODES method for two- and three-dimensional problems in contact mechanics.

 ## Introduction